 Portland State’s downtown location also makes it close to the city’s premier galleries on both sides of the Willamette River.
 Pearl District galleries are accessibly easily by foot, bike, car, or the Portland Streetcar, and many more galleries are close-by throughout the city.

 Whether working digitally or more traditionally, Portland State’s laboratory facilities include the FPA Media Arts Center–a digital media classroom and lab with state of the art equipment, including large format scanners and printers.
 Our Materials Lab, in partnership with the Department of Architecture, has some of the latest equipment for producing anything from full-size construction to precise models.
-A foundry, welding studio, darkroom, and a printmaking studio with presses for etching and lithography are also available for use by students.
+A foundry, welding studio, darkroom, textiles space, and a printmaking studio with presses for etching and lithography are also available for use by students.